IHE/PCC.IPS.ProfileTraining/IPS_Document_Structure/README.md

  * He includes a link to a GitHub repository with sample documents

 2. [Matchbox](https://github.com/ahdis/matchbox) "is a FHIR server based on the hapifhir/hapi-fhir-jpaserver-starter"
- * We will use this to validate resources throughout this
+ * We will use this to validate resources throughout this GitHub repository
- * GitHub repository: s a FHIR server based on the hapifhir/hapi-fhir-jpaserver-starter
- * Online server for exercises:
+ * Online server for exercises: https://gazelle.ihe.net/matchbox/#/validate

 ## Pages to Read (In Order)
 * [&rarr; FHIR Bundle](01_FHIR_Bundle.md)